-If you choose to delete the A/B test block, you will need to select what part of the block should be removed: whole block, A, or B part.
+If you choose to delete the A/B test block, you will need to select what part of the block should be removed: the whole block, the A, or the B part.

-Note, in the A/B test block, you may set the settings to 0 and 100%, therefore disabling one of the paths instead of removing it completely.
+Note, in the A/B test block you can set the settings to 0 and 100%, therefore disabling one of the paths instead of removing it completely.